altibiz/perch/docs/understanding-modules.md

 - `flake`: These are the flake outputs.
 This prefix gets evaluated directly by Perch to produce a flake.
 However, if another flake uses your Perch module, the options and config under this prefix will be removed.
-This is kind of like `lib.mkForce` in reverse but with more isolation.
+This is kind of like the nixpkgs `lib.mkForce` function in reverse but with more isolation.
 By doing this we are telling Perch that these options and config are internal to our flake.
 - `seal`: This prefix tells Perch not to propagate these options to flakes that would use our module.
 This is useful because we might want `fizzbuzz` to be the default package in our flake but consuming flakes might set it to